-Our Response: The purpose of an interrogation is to learn the truth.
-In most instances, this consists of the guilty suspect telling the investigator what he did regarding the commission of the crime under investigation.
+The purpose of an interrogation is to learn the truth.
+In most instances this consists of the guilty suspect telling the investigator what he did regarding the commission of the crime under investigation.
 The obvious reason for this outcome is that interrogation should only occur when the investigative information indicates the suspect's probable involvement in the commission of the crime.

 However, there can be several other successful outcomes:

-- the subject discloses to the investigator that he did not commit the crime but that he knows (and has been concealing) who did - the suspect may reveal that while he did not commit the crime he was lying about some important element of the investigation (such as his alibi - not wanting to acknowledge where he really was at the time of the crime), or

-• the investigator determines the suspect to be innocent
+- the deceptive subject tells the investigator what he did regarding the commission of the crime under investigation the suspect may reveal the fact that he did not commit the crime but that he knows (and has been concealing) who did - the suspect may reveal that while he did not commit the crime he was lying about some important element of the investigation (such as his alibi not wanting to acknowledge where he really was at the time of the crime), or - the investigator determines the suspect to be innocent